NoemiVergopolan/page/content/authors/admin/_index.md

 Learn more about my interests in [research](#research) and [publications](publication), and by following my updates on [Twitter](https://twitter.com/NVergopolan).

 __________
 **News**: Starting in July 2024, I will join [Rice University](https://www.rice.edu/) as faculty in the [Department of Earth, Environment, and Planetary Sciences](https://eeps.rice.edu/).
-Prospective PhD students and postdocs keen on contributing to the fields of computational hydrology and remote sensing are encouraged to revise the positions' [details](/pdf/2024_fall_job_positions.pdf) and [reach out](#contact).
+Prospective PhD students and postdocs keen on contributing to the fields of computational hydrology and remote sensing are encouraged to revise the [requirements](/pdf/candidates_information.pdf) and [reach out](#contact).
 __________